 - Since 2016 holds the position of Chief Financial Officer at Volkswagen Group Rus

-- From 2004 he was Process Leader Business Strategy and Development at Volkswagen of America
+- From 2008 to 2010 he was Director of Strategy and Planning at Volkswagen China

-- In 2019 he was appointed Head of Volkswagen Brand in Russia
+- In January 2022 he took over as Head of Volkswagen Passenger Cars in Russia

 - Graduated from the Technical University of Liberec (Czech Republic) with a master degree of economics